RCYGM/Relational-Database-Projects/README.md

 ---

+# Castle Script | Course #8 - 40 Lessons

+This project is a simple Bash script that draws a castle in the terminal.
+It demonstrates basic terminal commands, text manipulation, and editing files with Nano.

+## Features

+- Creates a castle design with multiple levels, windows, and a door.
+- Includes a welcome message displayed above the castle.
+- Uses the `echo` command to print structured text.

+## What I Improved

+- Using **Nano** to create and edit files in the terminal.
+- Fundamentals of Bash scripting with the `echo` command.
+- Navigating and managing files from the terminal.
+- Cutting, pasting, and saving changes using Nano commands.
+- Executing scripts in Bash with `bash filename`.

+---

 # Salon Appointment System Examination #3

 This project demonstrates my ability to build a basic appointment system for a beauty salon using Bash and PostgreSQL.
 Through this exam, my skills in database management, task automation with scripts, and creating functional interaction flows are certified.